arianGh1/linkedin-auto-connect/README.md

 Run this code once a week.
 ## Prerequisites
 1)Installed Python3 version on your syestem.
-2)Inorder to use this project you need to first ensure that your chrome version is same as chrome driver version(99.0.4844.82) in the project.
+2)Inorder to use this project you need to first ensure that your chrome version is same as chromedriver.exe version(99.0.4844.82) in the project.

 ## How to use
 When you run the program(follow.py) it will ask you to first enter you email or phone number(inorder to logging in):